zkmkarlsruhe/language-identification/README.md

 # Language Identification
-A playground to test and experiment with spoken languages identification.
+A playground to test and experiment with spoken language identification.

 This code base has been developed by Hertz-Lab as part of the project [»The Intelligent Museum«](#the-intelligent-museum).
 Please raise issues, ask questions, throw in ideas or submit code as this repository is intended to be an open platform to collaboratively improve the task of spoken language identification (lid).

+Copyright (c) 2021 ZKM | Karlsruhe.
+BSD Simplified License.

 #### Target Platform:
 - Linux (tested with Ubuntu 18.04)
 - MacOS (tested with 10.15)
-- Windows (not tested)
+- Windows (not tested, should be easy to fix)

 ## Installation
-To train the neural network we recommend to use a GPU, although some networks may be small enough to be trained on a decent CPU.
+To train a neural network we generally recommend to use a GPU, although the network used in this repository may be small enough to be trained on a decent CPU.

+### Docker

-### Docker with GPU support
+##### GPU support
 If you haven't installed docker with GPU support yet, please follow [these instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

+##### Building the image
 Build the docker image using the [Dockerfile](Dockerfile).
 Make sure not to include any large file in the build process (all files in the build directory are taken into account).
 ```shell
 docker build -t lid .
 ```

-### Ubuntu
+### Local Installation
 Otherwise you can install the requirements locally.
-This process is similiar to the one in the Dockerfile.
+This process is similar to the one in the Dockerfile.

 See <https://www.tensorflow.org/install/gpu> for more information on GPU support for TensorFlow.

+#### System Requirements
+- ffmpeg
+- sox
+- portaudio
+- youtube-dl (version > 2020)
+- python
+- pip

-#### Dependencies
+#### Ubuntu
 Feature extraction
 ``` shell
 sudo apt install ffmpeg sox libasound-dev portaudio19-dev